kmalakoff/knockback-todos-app/README.md

 **Views (jQuery-Tmpl templates)**

-* **Header Section:** bindings upgraded to render the priority labels and colors using the 'priority-setting-template' template
+* **Header Section:** bindings added to render the priority labels and colors using the 'priority-setting-template' template
 * **Create Section:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers
 * **List Section:** bindings upgraded to render the sorting options and handlers
 * **item-template:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers